kaiorosa1/100-days-of-code/log.md

 ### Day 5: January 31, 2019

 **Today's Progress**: I worked on some Free Code Camp challenges for an hour.
 I stopped at : Applied Visual Design: Animate Elements at Variable Rates (Applied Visual Design).
+Coded more on Campo Minado.

 **Thoughts**: It's been a crazy day.
 I don't know why but I don't seem to get focused.Fortunately I worked an hour on free code camp.
+The first time on my project that I have to think twice about what I'm doing. that's what coding is about.

-**Link(s) to work**: None
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/9700bbaabb3cbc275f2954183b931ec817cd646e